MinchinWeb/openttd-metalibrary/readme.md

 	  buildable spot for my HQ in WmDOT, but is useful for many other things as well.
 - `%MinchinWeb.Station` ← \_MinchinWeb\_Station\_
+    - some station related functions
 - `%MinchinWeb.RoadPathfinder` ← \_MinchinWeb\_RoadPathfinder\_
     - Based on NoAI Team's pathfinder.
 The pathfinder uses the A* search pattern and includes functions to find the path, determine its cost, and build it.
 	  Can bridge over rivers, canals, and railroad tracks.
 - `%MinchinWeb.WaterbodyCheck` ← \_MinchinWeb\_WBC\_
+    - **Note**: Waterbody Check has been deprecated in favour of Lakes
     - Waterbody Check - in effect a specialized pathfinder.
 It serves to check whether two points are in the same waterbody (i.e. a ship could travel between them).
 It is optimized to run extremely fast (I hope!).
 It can be